-List your alternate courses on the “Alternate” lines of the registration form.
+You must choose 4 preferred courses and at least 4 alternates (though indicating more alternates is advisable).
 We make every effort to register you for your preferred courses but many factors complicate our ability to accommodate every primary choice.
-Therefore, the nine required alternates gives us enough information about your interests to allow us to create a balanced schedule.
+Therefore, the more alternates you provide, the more information we have about your interests to allow us to create a balanced schedule.

 Courses with labs: A number of courses (particularly in the natural sciences) have required laboratory sections.
 The labs are designated by the course number followed by an L (e.g., CHEM 101L is the required lab associated with CHEM 101) and, in most cases, carry 0.25 course credits.
-If you want to register for a course with a lab, enter the lecture CRN first.
-Then select your preferred lab section from the drop down box title "Select Lab" on the same line.
+If you want to register for a course with a lab, enter the lecture CRN first, then enter your preferred lab section CRN in the "Lab CRN" box on the same line.
 Labs should not be entered on their own line.
 The normal, required course load for first-year students is 4.00-4.50 course credits.

-The registration form: You can save your registration form if you need to take a break or do more research before submitting.
-If you would like to give us information or guidance when we are registering you, please use the Notes box at the bottom of the form.
-As stated above, all CRN boxes must be green before you will be permitted to submit your form.
+Comments: If you would like to give us information or guidance when we are registering you, please use the Comments box at the bottom of the form.

 Once you submit your form, the registrar's office will receive your selections.
 If you've submitted your form and need to substantially amend your selections, you can resubmit your form with the edits.
 In this case, you should indicate "Revised Copy" in the Notes section so that we can ensure it is used in place of your original submission.
-If you have a minor change, you can email Kristyn Russell.
-If you aren't sure if your changes are substantial enough to require a resubmit, please email or call and Kristyn will help determine the best course of action.
+If you have a minor change, you can email email@example.com.
+If you aren't sure if your changes are substantial enough to require a resubmit, please email or call and a staff member will help determine the best course of action.

-Incoming transfer students will not register on the portal for the fall term (no registration time ticket needed).
+Incoming transfer students will not register on the portal for their first semester (no registration time ticket needed).
 Please submit the registration form (submit button below) and the registrar's office will begin registering students after the deadline.